PgBiel/typst-tablex/tablex.typ

         }
     }

+    // for missing cell positions: add empty cell for index, item in grid.items {
+        if item == none {
+            grid.items.at(index) = new_empty_cell(grid, index: index)
+        }
+    }

-    // while there are incomplete rows
-    while calc.mod(grid.items.len(), grid.width) != 0 {
+    // while there are incomplete rows for some reason, add empty cells while calc.mod(grid.items.len(), grid.width) != 0 {
         grid.items.push(new_empty_cell(grid))
     }